leevilehtonen/cook-a-gram/README.md

 ### Built with

-What technology have been used in this project serverside
+What tech have been used in this project serverside

 - [Java JDK](http://www.oracle.com/technetwork/java/javase/overview/index.html) - Java Platform lets you develop and deploy Java applications on desktops and servers.
 - [Spring Boot](http://projects.spring.io/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications.